 A CDN solves the problem of slow servers in certain parts of the world.
 As we explored earlier, a server in America will load slowly for visitors in India.

 If you’ve got a worldwide audience, you need speed in every corner of the planet.
 That’s where a CDN comes in.
 A CDN hosts static files from your website on servers all over the globe.
 When someone loads your website in, say Japan, the server closest to them will serve up the files.

 Speed has a huge effect on user experience, sales, and conversions.
+It can help you make money or lose it if the site doesn’t perform well.
 Make sure your website isn’t letting you down!